 If you’ve been following our YouTube Channel for some time, you’ll know we didn’t always recommend collagen as a keto supplement, but we’ve changed our minds.
 After talking to so many people in the fitness and nutrition community, we’ve learned why and where collagen can be beneficial.

 Sometimes, people assume the more ketones you have in your body, the more fat you are burning.
 This is false.
-Weight loss requires a calories deficit, so the only thing exogenous ketones supply is some energy - and that's only if you're fat-adapted.
+Weight loss requires a caloric deficit.
+The only thing exogenous ketones supply is energy and electrolytes.

 The idea that a pill can supply you with all the essential nutrients you need to thrive every day, is a little bizarre, right?

-We recommend getting your vitamins from food, but if you want to take a multivitamin anyways then look for a brand that sources its vitamins from animal products.
-Most multivitamins are made with vitamins derived from plants, but vitamins from plants are a lot less bioavailable than vitamins derived from animals.
+We recommend getting your vitamins from food, but if you want to take a multivitamin anyways then look for a brand that sources its vitamins from whole food sources.
+Most multivitamins are made with vitamins derived from plants that have very low absorption rates, or completely synthetic vitamins.

 BCAAs or Amino Acids